developer-portal/content/tech/languages/haskell/leksah.md

 $ leksah
 ```

-NOTE: It might happen that you need to reboot the system befor using the Leksah.
+NOTE: It might happen that you need to reboot the system before using Leksah.